Background pattern

 Plurimen should not be taken with the following medications:

-• The following types of antidepressants: tricyclics, selective serotonin reuptake inhibitors (fluoxetine), serotonin and noradrenaline reuptake inhibitors (venlafaxine), as well as with non-selective and selective MAO inhibitors.
-The simultaneous use of Plurimen and fluoxetine will be avoided, as well as its administration during the 5 weeks following the last administration of fluoxetine.
-There will be a minimum of 2 weeks between the discontinuation of treatment with Plurimen and the start of treatment with fluoxetine.
+• The following types of antidepressants: tricyclic, selective serotonin reuptake inhibitors (fluoxetine), serotonin and norepinephrine reuptake inhibitors (venlafaxine), as well as selective and non-selective MAO inhibitors.
+The simultaneous use of Plurimen and fluoxetine should be avoided, as well as its administration during the 5 weeks following the last administration of fluoxetine.
+There will be a minimum of 2 weeks between the discontinuation of Plurimen treatment and the start of fluoxetine treatment.

-• Any type of MAO inhibitor (including the antibiotic linezolid), as it may cause a severe increase or decrease in blood pressure.
+• MAO inhibitors of any type (including the antibiotic linezolid), as they may cause a severe increase or decrease in blood pressure.

 Plurimen should be taken with caution if administered with the following medications: